ben-rd/Weebouo/README.md

 # Weebouo
-Machine Learning Enthusiast - Petroleum Engineering background Drilling more to data in order to produce beautiful insight form world of data
+Machine Learning Enthusiast - Engineering background

 Consist of:
 - My Journey from scratch to learn Data Science and Machine Learning